Energy

 Incandescent lamps

-Incandescent lamps are the same today as when they were first invented by Edison over 100 years ago.
-They are cheap to buy, but have a short life span (approximately 1,000 hours).
+Incandescent lamps are basically the same today as when they were invented over 100 years ago.
+Up to 95% of their energy output is radiated as heat rather than light.
+They are cheap to buy, but have a short lifespan (approximately 1000–2000 hours).
+The very low level of efficiency has led to the sale of incandescent lamps being effectively banned in many countries.